Wellcome Institutional Strategic Support Fund

 The ISSF is a block grant provided to the University from Wellcome.
 The ISSF Committee receives applications for funding from any department in the University.
 Research projects must fall within the Wellcome remit, as well as the strategic remit of biomedical research at Oxford.
 The ISSF Committee especially welcomes cross-divisional bids.
 The University of Oxford and Wellcome are committed to equality and diversity and the ISSF Committee encourages applications so that the ISSF supports the full range of the diversity of our research staff.

 The Oxford-Wellcome Institutional Strategic Support Fund (ISSF) will support strategically important activity across the University of Oxford in biomedical and clinical sciences, public health, social sciences and the medical humanities.
 The ISSF is open to all researchers across the University of Oxford working in these areas.

-Support for early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.
+Main and small awards are available for early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.

-Support for strategically important equipment, research assets or staff within shared facilities or support to facilitate the establishment of cross cutting themes.
+Support for strategically important equipment, research assets or staff within shared facilities or support to facilitate the establishment of cross-cutting themes.